How to Convert Excel to Google Sheets (Step-by-Step)

 Click the convert to drop down and choose xls.

-2. Once the site is done converting the file it will save it to your drive.
+2. Once the site converts the file, it will save it to your drive.

 click Download to automatically open in Google sheets.

-1. If you click Download it will automatically open in Google Sheets.
+1. Click “Download,” and it will automatically open in Google Sheets.

 Exporting Large Excel Files to Google Sheets

-If your Excel sheet happens to be large then you’re going to have some problems transferring Excel to Google Sheets.
+If your Excel sheet happens to be large, then you will have some problems transferring from Excel to Google Sheets.

 Converting Excel to Google Sheets is all well and good, but sometimes you have to do the reverse.